ECCC-MSC/open-data/faq/readme.md

 ## Can I have rainfall amount data?

-Regarding QPF (Quantitative Precipitation Forecast) data in CSV format, you may be interested in the FOCN03 bulletins, namely spot forecasts of meteorological variables obtained from direct RDPS (Regional Deterministic rediction System) output .
+Regarding QPF (Quantitative Precipitation Forecast) data in CSV format, you may be interested in the FOCN03 bulletins, namely spot forecasts of meteorological variables obtained from direct RDPS (Regional Deterministic Prediction System) output .
 Each of these bulletins are produced specifically for individual Canadian forecast sites.
 The content is therefore variable.
 For example, values of forecast parameters are available at 6-hour intervals from 0 to 48 hours for some bulletins, and at 6-hour intervals from 0 to 24 hours and 12-hour intervals from 24 to 48 hours for some others.
 Forecast weather elements may also differ from message to message.